 As a prudent, careful investor, I’m sure you’re wondering why you should take advice from Cabot Wealth Network instead of some other advisory service.
 Let me just say that Cabot is unlike any other investing advisor you’ve ever used.
 We’re not just advisors, we’re personal contacts for our subscribers’ guidance and support, which means our hard-won reputation is expressed in the expertise we’re sharing in this guide.
 Even though you’re not a subscriber right now, we value your opinion.

 At Cabot, we’re a family of both advisors and investors – many of whom are themselves second generation subscribers.
-In fact, we’re an actual family here: Our President and Chief Investment Strategist, Timothy Lutts, is the son of our company’s founder, and another of our analysts is a second-generation member of the family too.
+In fact, we’re an actual family here: as Cabot’s president and chief investment strategist, I, Timothy Lutts, am the son of our company’s founder, Carlton Lutts, and my daughter, Chloe Lutts Jensen, is chief analyst of our Cabot Dividend Investor advisory.

-What’s more, Cabot is not an anonymous group of elite experts issuing stock picks from a shiny skyscraper in Manhattan – we’re personally responsive to our paid subscribers, firmly grounded in the New England work ethic, and work every day right where our founder started the business nearly half a century ago.
+What’s more, Cabot is not an anonymous group of elite experts issuing stock picks from a shiny skyscraper in Manhattan – we’re personally responsive to our paid subscribers, firmly grounded in the New England work ethic, and work every day right where my father started the business nearly half a century ago.

 In short, there are no get-rich-quick folks here at Cabot: You can trust the information and guidance in this Special Report because we stake our reputations on it!